getbrainerror/Yet-Another-TS-Website/README.md

-Dont use it, its brokes af
+Dont use it, its broken af